-Pre-implantation Genetic Diagnosis is used to test embryos for any genetic problem or chromosome abnormality.
+Pre-implantation Genetic Screening is used to test embryos for any genetic problem or chromosome abnormality.
 The process is mainly used to select only chromosomally normal embryos or those free from any genetic disorders for transfer during an IVF cycle in different IVF centres, increasing their chances of having a healthy baby.

 - Both partners are carriers of single gene mutations